 As for the seasoning, it’s really up to you.
 I’ve seen pico de gallo recipes without any lime, but that’s honestly my favourite part of the flavour profile.
 You also want to add enough salt to bring out the flavours of the vegetables.
 My Mexican friend likes to add garlic and black pepper to his mix, which is also yummy but totally optional.
 As always, play around with the recipe and decide what you like the most!

 Pico de Gallo is a fresh salsa made with raw tomatoes, onions and serrano chili peppers.
 It is delicious with tortilla chips, or served as a topping on fish, chicken or steak.

-- 2 cups tomatoes, medium diced (about 4 medium tomatoes)
+- 2 cups tomatoes , medium diced (seeds removed) About 4 medium tomatoes)

 - 1 tbsp fresh lime juice

 Add all ingredients into a large bowl, and stir to combine.

 Adjust the lime, salt and pepper (if using) to suit your taste.